The Logos: The Meletic Testament (Chapter 5 The Exile)

 📜 Chapter 5: The Exile

-1. Asterion who last stood beneath the ancient olive tree was cast out by decree of the magistrate, whose voice echoed as he pronounced the sentence.
+1. Asterion who last stood beneath the ancient olive tree was cast out by decree of the magistrate, whose voice echoed as he pronounced the sentence with indifference.

-2. His teachings, once celebrated in the marble halls of the academy, were now condemned as dangerous heresy, by those zealots who feared the shifting tides of belief and change.
+2. His teachings, once celebrated in the marble halls of the academies, were then condemned as dangerous heresy, by those zealots who feared the shifting tides of belief and change.

-3. Athens, the proud cradle of philosophy and reason, turned its back on the man who had once stirred its soul with questions.
+3. Athens, the proud cradle of philosophy and reason, turned its back on the man who had once stirred its soul with questions and the fruits of his knowledge.

 4. The agora, once filled with eager listeners, now whispered of betrayal and blasphemy, as the old gods were eclipsed by a crucified figure from the East.

-6. The altars of Athena and Apollo stood silent, their incense replaced by hymns to a new and rising faith.
+6. The altars of Athena and Apollo stood silent, their incense replaced by hymns to a new and rising faith that spoke of a messiah who came to save man from original sin.

-7. Asterion’s words, rooted in dialectic and wonder, clashed with the certainty of revelation and the fervour of the Christian converts and monks.
+7. Asterion’s words, rooted in logic and wisdom, clashed with the certainty of revelation and the fervour of the Christian converts and monks, who taught that philosophy was the language of deceit.

-8. He spoke not of eternal salvation, but of the nature of truth, and for this he was branded a threat to the moral order of the monks.
+8. He spoke not of eternal salvation, but of the nature of the truth, and for this he was branded a threat to the moral order of the monks, who slandered his credibility.

-9. The magistrate declared, with reluctant finality—Let him be exiled, lest his questions unravel the fragile peace we have found.
+9. The magistrate declared, with reluctant finality—Let him be exiled, lest his questions unravel the fragile peace we have found in Athens.

-10. And so, with no trial worthy of his intellect, Asterion had been cast out from the city he had loved and challenged, because of his disbelief.
+10. And so, with no trial worthy of his intellect, Asterion had been cast out from the city he had loved and challenged, because of his disbelief of the gods or their traditions.

-13. Scrolls bearing his name were seized and burnt, and the dialogues he had written were erased from the libraries of Athens.
+13. Scrolls bearing his name were seized and burnt, and the dialogues he had written were erased from the libraries of Athens, as if they were considered offensive.

-14. The academy, once a sanctuary of enquiry, closed its doors to those persons who still spoke his name out of reverence.
+14. The academy, once a refuge of enquiry, closed its doors to those persons who still spoke his name out of reverence or belief in his philosophical teachings.

-15. Even the olive groves, where he had once walked in contemplation, seemed to mourn in quiet solidarity.
+15. Even the olive groves, where he had once walked in contemplation, seemed to mourn in quiet solidarity, as if they witnessed the indifference shown to Asterion.

-17. In time, his robes, once white, were now stained with salt and dust, and his sandals worn thin by the road, as he continue his travel.
+17. In time, his clothing, once white, were now stained with salt and dust, and his sandals worn thin by the road, as he continued his travel.

-20. Athens had cast out its conscience, and Asterion walked alone beneath the stars or the moonlight.
+20. Athens had cast out its moral conscience, and Asterion walked alone beneath the stars or the moonlight, sensing that he was on a mission than an exile.

 21. In the city of Corinth, Ariston found temporary shelter amongst the sceptics and wanderers, who listened not with reverence but with cautious curiosity about his philosophy of Meleticism.